use-inkubator/Grant-Milestone-Delivery/deliveries/Archisinal-milestone_1.md

 * **Application Document:** [Archisinal](https://github.com/use-inkubator/Ecosystem-Grants/blob/master/applications/Archisinal.md)

 **Context** (optional)
-> The 1st milestone covers only Smart Contracts part of Archisinal MVP.
-It covers simple marketplace features, including buyer's and creator's administering, fixed price and timed auction options for NFT sales, and colleciton management
+> The 1st milestone focuses on the Smart Contracts part of our Artisanal MVP.
+It includes basic marketplace features like administering buyers and creators, selling NFTs with fixed prices or timed auctions, managing collections, etc.

 **Deliverables**